Mozzerin/accounts-manager/README.md

-# accounts-manager
+# angularjs-cource
-test project on angularJS
+AngularJS project for a internal training course.